semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem version

-The `sem version` command displays the version of the `sem` tool.
+The `sem version` command displays the used version of the `sem` tool.
 As an example, if you are using `sem` version 0.4.1, the output of `sem version` will be as follows: